-The dandelion tattoo is a popular tattoo worn by many women and some men, too, anyone who is drawn to its design and meaning.
-The dandelion is considered ordinary and plain when compared to showier blooms like the rose and lotus.
-It lacks subtle color or elegant lines, but makes up for that with its unique geometry.
+The dandelion tattoo is a popular tattoo worn by many women and some men or anyone who is drawn to its design and meaning.
+The dandelion is considered ordinary and plain when compared to showier blooms like the rose and lotus; it lacks subtle color or elegant lines, but makes up for that with its unique geometry.
 This tattoo can be designed with a little or a lot of detail, so it can be tattooed almost anywhere on the body, although they're mostly seen on the shoulder.

 In this article, we will review the symbolism of the dandelion symbolism and discuss designs.
 You will have the chance to view photographs of many different styles.
 We hope you'll find ideas and inspiration for your next tattoo project.